12 Points in a Classical Balance

 The artist Chung Hung (Chung Hung, Allan) was born in 1946 in China and studied civil engineering at Chu Hai University in Hong Kong before moving to Vancouver, British Columbia in 1969 to study at the Vancouver School of Art.
 He was one of the founding members of the Chinese Canadian Visual Arts Society in Vancouver and created a number of significant sculptures before his death in July of 1994.

-Location Address: Garden of the Provinces and Territories, Ottawa, ON
+Location Address: Bronson Park, Ottawa, ON